 7. Approximately 9-11 months prior to Bar/Bat Mitzvah, each student must begin preparation.
 Throughout the process your child will work with our synagogue’s B’nai Mitzvah tutor.
 Families will be asked to fill out forms indicating availability for tutoring.
 The Temple also provides a rehearsal instructor to prepare your child for the ceremony itself.
 Your child will meet with the rehearsal instructor weekly for 6 weeks in the months leading up to his/her Bar/Bat Mitzvah.
 There is a fee for both of these services, which will be billed to your account, and must be paid in advance of the Bar/Bat Mitzvah date.

-8. The Rabbi and the Director of Education have the authority to disallow Bar or Bat Mitzvah if the child does not complete all of these requirements.
+8. The Rabbi and Director of Education have the authority to withhold a student’s Bar or Bat Mitzvah ceremony if the student does not complete the requirements

+9. The Rabbi and Director of Education have the authority, in certain cases, to create an unique Bar/Bat Mitzvah journey for a student, allowing every student to have the opportunity to work towards becoming a Bar/Bat Mitzvah.

-9. It is understood that the Bar/Bat Mitzvah candidate does not participate in religious education outside of Judaic study
+10. It is understood that the Bar/Bat Mitzvah candidate does not participate in religious education outside of Judaic study.

 IN CONCLUSION...